IlseHahn22/CCL1/diary.md

   Today I made the start overlay menu and the exit button.
 So you can exit the game and start again.; Then I started with the control, when the player collides with the paper snippet he finishes the level and the game is over.
 # 16.01
   Today I worked on the 3 lives with hearts implementation.
-The concept is when the player collides with a certain object (the Kaktus), he dies and starts from the start position again.
+The concept is when the player collides with a certain object (the Kaktus), he loses one heart.
-  Afterwards I started with the art part, first I worked on the background and I also changed the canvas size.
+  Afterwards I started with the art part, for that I first worked on the background and I also changed my canvas size.
 # 17.01
   Today I first implemented the background in the game and then I worked on the art of the individual platforms.
 Because every Platform in my game is different.
   Afterwards I implemented it in the code.
 Then I began to work on my character sprites.